igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 ### Text embeddings

 The foundation technology for modern-day natural language processing techniques is _text empowering_.
 It's a step we need to convert input into the correct representation.
-A text embedding, also called a _vector_, is a piece of text that's projected into a high-dimensional space.
+A text embedding[^7], also called a _vector_, is a piece of text that's projected into a high-dimensional space.

 ### Similarity

 Matching is about finding similarities, and there are many ways of doing it.
-One popular way of doing this whit text data is with _cosine similarity_. _Cosine similarity_ is a measure of how similar 2 vectors are.
+One popular way of doing this whit text data is with _cosine similarity_. _Cosine similarity_[^7] is a measure of how similar 2 vectors are.

 ![image](https://github.com/igorlima/unapologetic-snippets/assets/1886786/db077170-411b-47cf-b9dc-84a82297ae4c)